Dydx1989/Cluster-HyperHMM/README.md

 # Cluster-HyperHMM
+# Cluster-HyperHMM Steps
+ ### Data preprocessing stage: See synthetic example and real-life data on K. Pneumania below.
+1. Read in binary matrix (**AMR_binary.csv: isolate and genes matrix**)
+2. Perform clustering toget optimal number of cluster to generate  **Gene_cluster.csv:Cluster and Genes matrix**
+3. Produce two "working" datasets in txt – cross-sectional (ie just cluster sets) and phylogenetic (estimating a relationship by similarity between bitstring): **Cross_sectional_data.txt** and **phylogeny_data.txt**
+4. Construct transition sets for HyperHMM – for cross-sectional this is just 0000 -> (each observation); for phylogenetic it's (estimated) ancestor -> descendant pairs
+5. Run HyperHMM on both cross-sectional and phylogenetic transition sets and plot output of each, and summary matrix folding both outputs together
 ##  HyperHMM Figure Illustration
 Hypercubic Inference for Large-Scale Genomic Data.
 Cluster-HyperHMM is an extension of HyperHMM [1], from https://academic.oup.com/bioinformatics/article/39/1/btac803/6895098.